1. Using Commands and Building Stuff¶

 If you try the

 get command, we will pick up the box.
-So far so good, but if we really want this to be a large and heavy box, people should not be able to run off with it that easily.
-To prevent this we need to lock it down.
-This is done by assigning a Lock to it.
-Make sure the box was dropped in the room, then try this:
+So far so good.
+But, if we really want this to be a large and heavy box, people should not be able to run off with it so easily.
+To prevent this, we must lock it down.
+This is done by assigning a lock to it.
+TO do so, first make sure the box was dropped in the room, then use the lock command:

 lock box = get:false()

-Locks represent a rather big topic, but for now that will do what we want.
-This will lock the box so noone can lift it.
-The exception is superusers, they override all locks and will pick it up anyway.
-Make sure you are quelling your superuser powers and try to get the box now:
+Locks represent a rather big topic but, for now, this will do what we want.
+The above command will lock the box so no one can lift it — with one exception.
+Remember that superusers override all locks and will pick it up anyway.
+Make sure you are quelling your superuser powers, and try to get it again:

 Think this default error message looks dull?
 The